pingcap/docs/_docHome.md

 <DocHomeCard href="https://docs.pingcap.com/tidbcloud/tidb-cloud-poc" icon="cloud3" label="Perform a PoC with TiDB Cloud">

-Helps you quickly complete a TiDB Cloud PoC
+Helps you quickly complete a Proof of Concept (PoC) of TiDB Cloud

 </DocHomeCard>